Where you go to school makes a difference. Choose wisely.

 "I feel like SLU is preparing me well," says Rachel, a Spanish major at Saint Louis University.
 "I've become so much more confident in myself, in my faith and in what kind of person I want to be after I leave here."

 A school's faculty is key.
 Professors who are experts in their field give you an inside glimpse at the career that will come out of your major.

-"Looking at my professors, I know that they've had the experiences that I want in my future, so them giving their advice and prospectives on everything really gets me excited about my future career," says Jacqui, a communications sciences and disorders major.
+"Looking at my professors, I know that they've had the experiences that I want in my future, so them giving their advice and perspectives on everything really gets me excited about my future career," says Jacqui, a communications sciences and disorders major.

-"You could have anybody from any university with the same resume," says Claire, a communications major at SLU.
+"You could have anybody from any university with the same resume," says Claire, a communication major at SLU.
 "But it's going to carry more weight that they came from SLU because of the type of person they are."

 - Video: SLU Tradition: 9 p.m.
 Mass

 - Video: SLU101

 - Video: Be Here

 - Video: Be Prepared

 - Video: Be Outstanding